 But it turns out that mental processes do not just participate in activity, they develop in it and themselves represent special types of activity.

 3. To an even greater extent, this applies to memory, and to its two main processes at the same time: memorization and reproduction.
-Memorization is carried out in activity and is itself a special kind of mnemonic activity, which contains actions and operations aimed at preparing the material for better memorization.
+Memorization is carried out in activity and itself represents a special kind of mnemonic activity, which contains actions and operations aimed at preparing the material for better memorization.

-4. Thinking in a number of its forms is identical to practical activity (the so-called "manual", or practical, thinking).
+4. Thinking in a number of its forms is identical to practical activity (the so-called “manual” or practical thinking).
 In more developed forms - figurative and logical - the activity moment appears in it in the form of internal, mental actions and operations.

 Skills are elements of activity that allow you to do something with high quality.